Skip to content

 Share

 SAP CX is SAP’s customer experience platform.
-It’s not a single product — it’s five cloud products that cover the full customer lifecycle: from first marketing touch to purchase to ongoing service.
-Together, they give businesses a unified view of every customer interaction.
+Not a single product.
+Five cloud products that cover the full customer lifecycle: from first marketing touch to purchase to ongoing service.
+Together they give you a unified view of every customer interaction.

 TL;DR: The customer experience management market reached $15.55 billion in 2025, growing at 15.8% CAGR (Grand View Research, 2025).
 SAP CX includes five cloud products: Sales Cloud V2, Service Cloud V2, Commerce Cloud, Emarsys (Marketing), and Customer Data Platform.
 Integrated through SAP BTP, they create a unified customer view that drives higher conversion, faster service resolution, and better retention.